MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/standard/update-custom-policies.md

 ### Detect updates with Terraform

 Use the methods in [Detect updates](#detect-updates) to determine whether policies have changed.
 In the Terraform module, you can also see changes to policies on the [releases](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/releases) page.
-For an example, see [\[v2.3.0\] policy updates](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/releases/tag/v2.3.0).
+For an example, see [policy updates for v2.3.0](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/releases/tag/v2.3.0).

 ### Update with Terraform